GeekyGoyal/StandupSync/README.md

 # StandupSync

-StandupSync is a Python-based application that aims to automate the process of generating meeting transcripts and extracting important insights and tasks from daily standup meetings in offices.
-It utilizes speech-to-text conversion and a language model to provide an efficient and convenient solution for teams.
+StandupSync is a Python-based application that automates and enhances daily standup meetings.
+With real-time transcription and accurate speech-to-text conversion, teams can effortlessly generate meeting transcripts.
+The application supports multiple languages, including US English, Spanish, and regional Indic languages.
+StandupSync intelligently extracts insights, assigns action items, and provides weekly data analysis, improving efficiency and collaboration.
+Integrated with Google Calendar, it directly inputs meeting details and allows users to ask questions based on collected data.
+With its powerful features and user-friendly interface, StandupSync transforms standup meetings, saving time and enabling effective communication for teams.

 ## Track - LLM API Endpoint